Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Signing a bare-bones standard contract with the assumption that special provisions can be worked out later is a faulty strategy.
 One may then hear the broker or agent say “Oh, if you wanted that provision you should have gotten it before we signed the contract.”

-If either buyer or seller wants to include a clause or provision that is not part of the TREC 1-4 contract or its addenda, a custom lawyer-prepared special provisions addendum will be required.
-Engaging a real estate attorney for this purpose before the contract is signed is the best way to maximize one’s best interests and defy the institutional bias in favor of standardized forms and outcomes.
+Engaging a real estate attorney to prepare a special provisions addendum before the contract is signed is the best way to maximize one’s best interests and defy the institutional bias in favor of standardized residential forms and outcomes.

 BUYER-ORIENTED SPECIAL PROVISIONS

-Some sellers refuse to sign a special provision affirming their duty of full and ongoing disclosure.
-This is a red flag.
-When faced with a seller who does not acknowledge or understand his legal obligations (and may have no intention of complying with them), a buyer should consider moving on to another property.
+It is a red flag when a seller refuses to sign a special provision agreeing to make full and ongoing disclosure.
+When faced with a seller who does not acknowledge or understand his legal obligations (and may have no intention of complying with them), and will not consider an express agreement to disclose, a buyer should consider moving on to another property.

 Recent major repairs or renovations are of particular interest.
-The seller should also agree to provide details (well before the end of the option period) as to the nature and extent of such repairs, including plans and permits.
+The seller should also agree to provide details (well before the end of the option period) as to the nature and extent of such repairs, including plans, receipts, photos, and permits.

 Water Penetration and Mold

-Unfortunately, there is no easy way to accommodate such a provision in the TREC contract, so a special provisions addendum will be required.
+The standard TREC contract offers no way to accommodate a provision like this so a special provisions addendum will be required.

 Joint Ownership with Rights of Survivorship